Johan Dahlin: Malmö FF

 On 8 July 2009, Dahlin was announced as a Malmö FF player.
 He instantly became first choice as goalkeeper and played for a majority of the games of the later season, 2009.
 However, it emerged that Dahlin had chronic back pains which made him unable to play in a couple of games.
 These problems continued during the 2010 season but as Dahlin himself and club doctors worked hard to minimize the pain he was able to play all games except one and a half.
-For the 2010 league winning season he kept a clean sheet for 15 games.
+For the 2010 title-winning season he kept a clean sheet for 15 games.

-Dahlins injury problems continued for the 2011 season and he missed the majority of the league matches but recovered to play 12 league matches and played for the club in the group stage of the 2011–12 UEFA Europa League.
-On 13 June 2012 Dahlin signed a new two-year-long contract until the end of the 2014 season.
+Dahlin's injury problems continued into the 2011 season, and he missed the majority of Malmö's campaign, but returned to play in 12 league matches, and featured in the group stage of the 2011–12 UEFA Europa League.
+On 13 June 2012, Dahlin signed a new two-year contract until the end of the 2014 season.
 In the 2012 season Dahlin wasn't as affected by his back injury as in the previous season and played 29 out of 30 matches for Malmö FF, he missed one match due to racking up three yellow cards.

-During the league title winning 2013 season Dahlin played 22 matches out of 30.
-He missed some matches due to injury and was briefly replaced as first choice goalkeeper by Robin Olsen after some solid performances by the latter.
-Dahlin held seven clean sheets during the season.
-He also played all six matches for the club during its participation in the qualifying stages of the 2013–14 UEFA Europa League.
-His performance throughout the season earned him a nomination for goalkeeper of the year.
+During the title-winning 2013 season, Dahlin played 22 matches out of 30.
+He missed some matches due to injury and was briefly replaced as first-choice goalkeeper by Robin Olsen after some solid performances by the latter.
+Dahlin kept seven clean sheets during the season.
+He also played all six matches for the club during its title-winning run in the qualifying stages of the 2013–14 UEFA Europa League.
+His performance throughout the season earned him a nomination for the goalkeeping first-choice award.

 Gençlerbirliği

-On 23 December 2013, Malmö FF confirmed the transfer of Johan Dahlin to the Turkish Süper Lig club Gençlerbirliği under contract until 2017.
-The transfer went through on 7 January 2014 when the Turkish transfer window opened.
+On 23 December 2013, Malmö FF confirmed Dahlin’s transfer to Süper Lig club Gençlerbirliği on a contract lasting until 2017.
+The move was finalised on 7 January when the Turkish transfer window opened.

 International career

-Dahlin made his first cap for the Sweden national team against USA in January 2009.
-He was selected for the annual training camp for the Sweden national team in January 2012.
-The squad selection for the camp traditionally feature the best Swedish players in domestic and other Scandinavian leagues.
+Dahlin earned his first cap for the Sweden national team against the USA in January 2009.
+He was selected for Sweden's annual training camp in January 2012.
+The squad selection for the camp traditionally features the best Swedish players in domestic and other Scandinavian leagues.